ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-2/README.md

     - There is a pattern to how lines are indented.
 See if you can figure out and follow this pattern.

 4. Add some lines to control the built-in LED on the Wireless Tracker board.
     - In the declaration section, add the line below.
-It tells the program, or "declares", that the on- board LED is connected to pin 18.
+It tells the program that the on-board LED is connected to pin 18.
     ``` #define BOARD_LED 18 ```
-    - Inside the setup section, add the line below.
+    - Inside the ```setup()``` section, add the line below.
 It sets the same pin to be an *output*, where power flows out from the baord to the LED.
 Later, we will set some pins to be *inputs*.
     ``` pinMode(BOARD_LED, OUTPUT); ```
-    - Inside the loop section, and the lines below.
+    - Inside the ```loop()``` section, and the lines below.
 You should be able to figure out what they do.
     ```
     digitalWrite(BOARD_LED, HIGH);
     delay(1000);